The 2023 Miss New Jersey USA® | Miss New Jersey Teen USA®

 There is no talent competition and no experience is necessary.

 Preliminary results from the private interview and the swimsuit/activewear & evening gown stage presentations are tallied and audited on Saturday night after the preliminary show concludes.
-On Sunday, the MISS NEW JERSEY USA & MISS NEW JERSEY TEEN USA Final Competition kicks off with the opening production number followed by the parade of evening gowns.
+On Sunday, the MISS NEW JERSEY USA & MISS NEW JERSEY TEEN USA Final Competition kicks off with the contestant introductions followed by the parade of evening gowns.
 Soon after, the semi-finalists are announced and they will again compete in swimsuit/activewear and evening gown and the judges will narrow the field to a group of five finalists.

 One final on-stage question for the remaining Top-5 will be conducted by the Emcee.
 They will then appear on stage for group judging and have a spotlighted “Final Look” when each judge will independently select their winner, 1st runner-up, 2nd runner-up, 3rd runner-up, and 4th runner-up in each age group.
 These events lead up to the crowning of the new Miss New Jersey USA and Miss New Jersey Teen USA!
 All contestants will participate on stage several times during the show.
 Even if they are not selected as Semi-Finalists, there will be several other honors to award that evening.